berg8793/gba-mus-ripper/README.md

 song_ripper infile.gba outfile.mid song_address [flags]

--b[n] : Bank: forces all patches to be in the specified bank (0-127) -gm : Give General MIDI names to presets.
+-b[n] : Bank: forces all patches to be in the specified bank (0-127)

+-gm : Give General MIDI names to presets.
 Note that this will only change the names and will NOT magically turn the soundfont into a General MIDI compliant soundfont.

-In general MIDI, midi channel 10 is reserved for drums Unfortunately, we do not want to use any "drums" in the output file I have 3 modes to fix this problem
+In general MIDI, midi channel 10 is reserved for drums.
+Unfortunately, we do not want to use any "drums" in the output file.
+I have 3 modes to fix this problem:

 -rc : Rearrange Channels.
 This will avoid using the channel 10, and use it at last ressort only if all 16 channels should be used

--gs : This will send a GS system exclusive message to tell the player channel 10 is not "drums" -xg : This will send a XG system exclusive message, and force banks number which will disable "drums" -lv : Linearise volume and velocities.
+-gs : This will send a GS system exclusive message to tell the player channel 10 is not "drums"

+-xg : This will send a XG system exclusive message, and force banks number which will disable "drums"

+-lv : Linearise volume and velocities.
 This should be used to have the output "sound" like the original song, but shouldn't be used to get an exact dump of sequence data.

 -sv : Simulate vibrato.
 This will insert controllers in real time to simulate a vibrato, instead of just when commands are given.
 Like -lv, this should be used to have the output "sound" like the original song,but shouldn't be used to get an exact dump of sequence data.

 == 4) Sound Font Ripper ==